aurae-runtime/aurae/README.md

   <img src="https://raw.githubusercontent.com/aurae-runtime/aurae/main/docs/assets/logo-1024x1024.png" width="450">
 </p>

+# Mission

+Aurae is on a mission to be the most loved and effective way of managing workloads on a node.
+Our hope is that by bringing a better set of controls to a node, we can unlock brilliant higher order distributed systems in the future.

 # Introduction

 [Aurae] is a memory-safe[^memory-safe] runtime daemon, process manager, and PID-1 initialization system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.

 Through system proportioning and enterprise workload isolation techniques, the Aurae [open-source] project can complement Kubernetes, as Aurae supports the usage of multi-tenant workloads and enterprise identities all the way down to the socket layer.

-# Mission

-Aurae is on a mission to be the most loved and effective way of managing workloads on a single piece of hardware.
-Our hope is that by bringing a better set of controls to a node, we can unlock brilliant higher order distributed systems in the future.

 ## Project Status

 > **STILL IN EARLY DEVELOPMENT!**<br>
 > **The Aurae project and API can change without notice.**<br>
 > **Do not run the project in production until further notice!**
 > <br>

 - The Aurae project welcomes contributions of all kinds and sizes.